Calendly LLC Data Processing Addendum

 1.1 “Authorized Personnel” means (a) Calendly's employees who have a need to know or otherwise access Personal Data for the purposes of performing applicable services; and (b) Calendly’s contractors, agents, and auditors who have a need to know or otherwise access Personal Data to enable Calendly to perform its obligations under the Agreement and this DPA, and who are bound in writing by confidentiality and other obligations sufficient to protect Personal Data in accordance with the terms and conditions of this DPA.

-1.3 “Data Protection Laws” means all applicable federal, state, and foreign data protection, privacy and data security laws, as well as applicable regulations and formal directives intended by their nature to have the force of law, including, without limitation, the EU Data Protection Laws, UK Data Protection Laws, and the CCPA but excluding, without limitation, consent decrees.
+1.4 “Data Protection Laws” means all applicable federal, state, and foreign data protection, privacy and data security laws, as well as applicable regulations and formal directives intended by their nature to have the force of law, all as amended from time to time, including, without limitation, the EU Data Protection Laws, UK Data Protection Laws,,the Swiss Data Protection Laws, the CCPA, the Virginia Consumer Data Protection Act (“VCDPA”), the Colorado Privacy Act (“CPA”), the Connecticut Data Privacy Act (“CTDPA”), and the Utah Consumer Privacy Act (“UCPA”) but excluding, without limitation, consent decrees.

-1.4 "EU Data Protection Laws” means GDPR together with any applicable implementing legislation or regulations of the European Union or Member State laws, as amended from time to time.
+1.6 "EU Data Protection Laws” means GDPR together with any applicable implementing legislation or regulations, as well as European Union or Member State laws, as amended from time to time.

-1.5 “GDPR” means General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.)
+1.7 “GDPR” means the General Data Protection Regulation (Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.)

-1.6 “Personal Data” means any information relating to an identified or identifiable natural person that is Processed by Calendly on behalf of Customer in connection with providing the Services to Customer, when such data is protected as “personal data” or “personally identifiable information” or a similar term under Data Protection Law(s).
+1.8 “Personal Data” means any Customer Data relating to an identified or identifiable natural person that is Processed by Calendly on behalf of Customer in connection with providing the Services to Customer, when such information is protected as “personal data” or “personal information” or a similar term under Data Protection Law(s).

-1.8 “Security Breach” means a confirmed breach of Calendly’s security measures leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data.
+1.10 “Security Breach” means a confirmed breach of Calendly’s information security measures leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data covered by this DPA.